OWASP/www-chapter-israel/index.md

 ## Local News

-* Mar 2022 [meetup](https://www.meetup.com/OWASP-Israel/events/284071039/) is around the corner! you are welcome!
+* Jan 2023 [meetup](https://www.meetup.com/OWASP-Israel/events/284071039/) is around the corner! you are welcome!
 * Everyone are welcome to join us at our chapter meetings.
 * Digital AppSecIL 2020 recordings are available [here](https://www.youtube.com/playlist?list=PLA4gj-PiNukcgk6vpXtfRXj4oq4uMAwEG)